-Majorities of black (60%), Hispanic (60%), and white (77%) Americans personally expect to receive equal treatment from police.
-However blacks and Hispanics comprise a disproportionate share of those who expect worse treatment.
+Majorities of black (60%), Hispanic (60%), and white (77%) Americans personally expect to receive equal treatment from police; however, blacks and Hispanics comprise a disproportionate share of those who expect worse treatment.
+African Americans (32%) are about five times more likely, and Hispanics (13%) twice as likely, as white Americans (6%) to expect worse treatment.